story-branch/story_branch/README.md

 Commands:
-  story_branch add             # Add a new story branch configuration story_branch create          # Create branch from estimated stories in pivotal tracker story_branch help [COMMAND]  # Describe available commands or one specific command story_branch migrate         # Migrate old story branch configuration to the new format story_branch version         # story_branch gem version
+  story_branch add             # Add a new story branch configuration story_branch create          # Create branch from estimated stories in pivotal tracker story_branch finish          # Creates a git commit message for the staged changes with a [Finishes] tag story_branch help [COMMAND]  # Describe available commands or one specific command story_branch migrate         # Migrate old story branch configuration to the new format story_branch start           # Mark an estimated story as started in Pivotal Tracker story_branch unstart         # Mark a started story as un-started in Pivotal Tracker story_branch version         # story_branch gem version
 ```

 ## Settings

 Story branch has a command available that will help you creating the configurations
-for the projects, but essentially you'll be asked for a project name, the pivotal
-tracker project id and your api key.
+for the projects, but essentially you'll be asked for the pivotal tracker project id and your api key.

-The project name is just a reference so story branch knows which pair project id
-api key to use and you can name it anything you want.

 The project id you can get it easily from the url when viewing the project.